Ticks and Prevention

 The species most likely to transmit disease in Australia is the Ixodes holocyclus tick, the paralysis tick.
 Adult paralysis ticks generally measure 5mm in length, but double in size once fed.
 At least 16 of 70 ticks found in Australia are reported to feed on humans.

-Left: Unfed Paralysis tick © Qld Museum, Jeff Wright
+Left: Paralysis tick © Queensland Museum

 Most ticks have four distinct stages of development; egg, larva, nymph and adult.

-Larvae are identifiable by their small size (often 1mm) and six legs.
-After their first blood meal, larvae drop off their host and moult to the 8-legged nymphal stage.
+Larvae are tiny (1mm) and have only 6 legs.
+After their first meal, larvae drop off their host and moult to the 8-legged nymphal stage.
+Nymphs stay small, often < 2mm.
+A further blood meal allows nymphs to reach maturity.

 Where can ticks be found?